 Once a project begins, it is important to achieve and maintain the participation for which incentives were earned.
 Prime contractors and consultants must maintain the L/SLBE percentages indicated in the Schedule R or Schedule E at the time of a contract award and throughout the term of the contract.

 If the City modifies the original scope of work, the contractor must make reasonable efforts to maintain the L/SLBE participation for which incentives were earned.
-If change orders affect only one discipline, staff may use their discretion to allow adjustments to L/SLBE percentages for the change order portion of the work.
-Upon request, City staff will help firms to determine methods of maintaining percentages.
+When change orders occur, a copy should be forwarded to DWES for Compliance’s review before execution.
+If change orders are warranted, , staff will make adjustments as appropriate to L/SLBE percentages for the change order portion of the work.
+Upon request, DWES staff will help firms to determine methods of maintaining percentages.

+Where trucking is required, the listed trucker shall utilize trucking services in the following order of priority:

+Certified local/small local truckers

+Oakland based truckers

+All other trucking firms

+The listed trucker must submit a roster of truckers utilized on a monthly basis (by the 15th day of the following month) to DWES staff.

-Should the prime contractor fail to maintain the L/SLBE participation listed at the time the contract is awarded, the City may impose a penalty one and one half times the amount that should have been awarded to the L/SLBE, and/or may stop the work. upon approval by the full City Council or a designee approved by at least three Council Members, of which one must include the Council Member representing the district in which the work is being performed.
+Should the prime contractor fail to maintain the L/SLBE participation listed at the time the contract is awarded, the City may impose a penalty one and one half times the amount that should have been awarded to the L/SLBE, and/or may stop the work.

 Disposition and/or Development Agreement Project Award Schedule Transparency

+The L/SLBE Program will apply to Disposition and Development Agreements (DDA), Owner Participation Agreements (OPA) and any such publicly subsidized private development project that is valued at or over $100,000 for construction contracts and professional services contracts valued at or over $50,000 including all purchases of commodities, goods and associated services valued at or over $50,000.

 All developers engaged via a Disposition and/or Development Agreement (DDA) shall submit a schedule of the projected award of construction and construction-related agreements, with all of the agreements to include the L/SLBE Program requirements.
-The goals set forth must be maintained for the duration of the project.
+The requirements set forth must be maintained for the duration of the project.

 Debarment